In your setup chunk

 This is also where you change the password of your Supabase project.

-, can be anything of your choice.
+The last parameter, table, can be any string you want.
 After your survey gets running, a table with this name will appear in “Table Editor” of your Supabase project.
 It’s located at the top-left corner of the page.

 Tips